WesamMagdy/TheFilmZone/README.md

 1. **Login** with admin credentials
 2. **Movie Management**:
    - Create new movies with cover image upload
-   - Edit existing movies and update their details
+   - Edit existing movies and update their details (with smart file replacement)
-   - Delete movies (with proper validation)
+   - Delete movies with automatic file cleanup
+   - Search and filter movies by name
    - View all movies in the system
 3. **Category Management**:
    - Create new categories for organizing movies